Silvrash/firestore-orm/README.md

-# Firestorm - A Firestore ORMA
+# A Firestore ORM

-Firestorm is a module that adds support for firestore Object Relational Mapping to your application.
+Firestore ORM is a module that adds support for firestore Object Relational Mapping to your application.
 It requires firebase-admin 2.16.0 or higher.
 It aims to simplify using Firestore collections as Objects by providing useful defaults and extra helpers that make it easier to accomplish common tasks.

 # Overview
-Firestorm provides the following key features:
+Firestore ORM provides the following key features:

   - Object Models - create your models in the form of python Objects.
   - Queries - perform firestore queries easily.